Teaching treble clef note names can be FUN for teachers and students. Take a peek at the lessons, activities, tips, ideas, and FREE download.

 After students have mastered space and line notes, introduce the ascending scale.
 They are always amazed at the alphabetical pattern that reveals itself when we put the lines and spaces on the staff in an ascending scale-wise pattern.

-Treble Clef Boom Cards
+Interactive Treble Clef Note Names Boom Cards

-Perform Treble Clef Note Names on Xylophone
+8. Perform Treble Clef Note Names on Xylophone

 Start simple by reading and playing simple warmups and/or repetitive ostinato patterns.
 Use the following sequence to make sure students are actually reading and applying their new knowledge.